nicholasmireles/tutorials/README.md

 ## Tutorials
-* Introduction to machine learning - INTERMEDIATE - This tutorial is an example-based introduction to the many parts of machine learning.
-The code and math can be rather intense for a beginner.
+* **Introduction to Machine Learning** - *INTERMEDIATE* - This tutorial is an example-based introduction to the fundamentals of machine learning.
+The math might be rather intense for a beginner, but I hopefully explain the equations well enough :)